dutkulang/ALX-21-days-coding-challenge/README.md

 or suffer in her hands

-her lion pet Kimba will smell and bite
+her pet Kimba will smell and bite

 if you dare try to cheat.